MSc Applied Positive Psychology

-Positive psychology takes a step away from the traditional aspects you’d expect from studying human behaviour and seeks to explore what it is that make humans flourish, rather than languish.
+Positive psychology takes a step away from the traditional aspects of behavioural studies and seeks to explore what makes humans flourish and excel within our complex societies.

 If you’re fascinated by human behaviour and want to explore exactly what it takes to fulfil our greatest potential in all areas of life, then our Applied Positive Psychology masters is for you.
-Not only will this course have an incredible impact on your career, you’ll experience a personal life-changing journey for yourself.
+Not only will this course have an incredible impact on your career, you might experience a personal journey and help others do the same.

 For information on how you can boost your career-prospects and apply for our postgraduate courses, follow our application guide.